Robert Shaw (Illinois politician): First tenure (1979–1983)

 In 1981, Shaw introduced legislation that would have stripped the city's personnel code by drastically increasing the number of patronage hires, taking 15,000 civil service jobs away from having job security and merit-based testing as a hiring practice.
 He partnered with Edward Vrdolyak on this legislation.
 He would tell the media, "I asked my friends, Ed Vrdolyak and Fred Roti to help me out, and they did".
 Shaw also credited City Council floor leader Wilson Frost with assisting in redrafting the proposal on the City Council floor.
 The legislation was overwhelmingly approved in a city council vote.
 Shaw and Wilson Frost both argued that eliminating the personnel code, and its testing requirements, would be beneficial to Black job applicants.
 The legislation was ultimately vetoed by mayor Byrne, after facing strong opposition from Chicagoans (a Chicago Tribune poll found 76% of Chicagoans opposed removing the personnel code).

+In its obituary for Shaw, the Chicago Crusader credited him with supporting hundreds of ordinances in his two stints as an alderman that had the impact of providing more opportunities for black-owned businesses to do business with the city government.

 In 1981, Shaw introduced legislation that would require gas stations to have public restrooms.
 This was quickly shot down by the City Council.
 In 1982, Shaw voted against the handgun ban ordinance championed by mayor Byrne.
 The legislation passed without his support.
 In 1982, Shaw also introduced an ordinance that would have increased the salary of aldermen from $27,600 to $46,350.
 After this, Mayor Byrne publicly declared she would veto any pay raise for Chicago aldermen.

 Shaw lost reelection to Perry H. Hutchison in 1983.
-Shaw's loss was attributed to his choice to endorse incumbent mayor Byrne over Harold Washington in the coinciding mayoral election.
+Shaw's loss was attributed to his choice to endorse incumbent mayor Byrne over Harold Washington in the Democratic primary for the coinciding mayoral election.
 Washington won 80% of the vote in the 9th ward during the Democratic mayoral primary.
+Shaw was seen as having been disloyal to the black community for supporting Byrne over Washington (who was African American).
 Ahead of his city council runoff election, which coincided with the general election for the Chicago mayoral election, Shaw tried to align himself as a supporter of Washington's campaign.
-Hutchison had supported Washington against Byrne in the mayoral primary.
+Hutchison, however, had supported Washington against Byrne in the mayoral primary.
 During the runoff campaign, Hutchison complained of a pamphlet that was being distributed in the ward in support of Shaw's campaign that implied that Hutchison had been involved in drug trafficking.

 Interregnum between tenures

 In 1984, Shaw and his brother took up the cause of calling for legislation to be passed to require black history to be taught in public schools.

+In December 1986, Shaw and his brother held a press conference in which they alleged that people were being denied care by health maintenance organizations (HMOs) for life threatening conditions.